nighthawkcoders/Nighthawk-Pages/README.md

 Development Cycle.
 For GitHub pages, the tooling described below will create a development cycle  `make-code-save-preview`.
 In the development cycle, it is a requirement to preview work locally, prior to doing a VSCode `commit` to git.

 Deployment Cycle.
-In the deplopyment cycle, `sync-github-action-review`, it is a requirement to complete the development cycle prior to doing a VSCode `sync`.
+In the deployment cycle, `sync-github-action-review`, it is a requirement to complete the development cycle prior to doing a VSCode `sync`.
 The sync triggers github repository update.
 The action starts the jekyll build to publish the website.
 Any step can have errors and will require you to do a review.

 ### WSL and/or Ubuntu installation requirements